kai-lan/MLPCG/README.md

-# A Neural-preconditioned Poisson Solver for Mixed Dirichlet and Neumann Boundary Conditions
+# A Neural-preconditioned Poisson Solver for Mixed Dirichlet and Neumann Boundary Conditions (ICML 2024)

-This is the codebase for our paper.
+This is the codebase for our paper: https://arxiv.org/abs/2310.00177.

+Here is an intro video about our project: https://youtu.be/Z1fQoe66YN0?si=5oYr5FdXSeEK4lk-.

 ## Requirements and dependencies